This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 Q: Will I outgrow this camera as I get more experienced?

-A: I’ve used this camera for years and have taken it on every major trip.
-It’s simple enough for beginners and still powerful enough as your photography skills grow.
+A: I’ve used this camera for years on major trips around the world.
+It’s simple enough for beginners but still powerful enough as your photography skills grow.

 Q: What if I’m not great with tech or camera settings?

-A: That’s the beauty of this camera — I shoot 90-95% in Auto mode and still get results I’m proud to print and frame.
-No tech headaches here.
+A: That’s one of the best things about the SX70.
+I shoot in Auto mode 90% of the time and I still get photos I’m proud to print and frame.

 Ready to Take Amazing Safari Photos?

-I hope you have a FABULOUS time on your safari.
-It’s a Bucket List item for sure and an experience you will never forget!
+I hope you have a fabulous time on your safari.
+It is a true Bucket List experience you will never forget!

 Here are some more posts about Tanzania and Safaris, including some that I’m still working on.
 If you’d like to receive emails when I’ve posted new content to the site, please complete the short form above.